Pulse-width modulation

-An example of PWM in an idealized inductor driven by a voltage source modulated as a series of pulses, resulting in a sine-like current in the inductor.
-The rectangular voltage pulses nonetheless result in a more and more smooth current waveform, as the switching frequency increases.
-The current waveform is the integral of the voltage waveform.
+Varying the pulse width of a signal is a method of representing an analog signal as a rectangular wave with a varying duty cycle.

-Pulse-width modulation (PWM), also known as pulse-duration modulation (PDM (Note: Not to be confused with pulse-density modulation, also abbreviated as PDM.)) or pulse-length modulation (PLM), is any method of representing a signal as a rectangular wave with a varying duty cycle (and for some methods also a varying period).
+Pulse-width modulation (PWM), also known as pulse-duration modulation (PDM) (Note: Not to be confused with pulse-density modulation, also abbreviated as PDM.) or pulse-length modulation (PLM), is any method of representing a signal as a rectangular wave with a varying duty cycle (and for some methods also a varying period).

 PWM is useful for controlling the average power or amplitude delivered by an electrical signal.
 The average value of voltage (and current) fed to the load is controlled by switching the supply between 0 and 100% at a rate faster than it takes the load to change significantly.
 The longer the switch is on, the higher the total power supplied to the load.
 Along with maximum power point tracking (MPPT), it is one of the primary methods of controlling the output of solar panels to that which can be utilized by a battery.
 PWM is particularly suited for running inertial loads such as motors, which are not as easily affected by this discrete switching.
 The goal of PWM is to control a load; however, the PWM switching frequency must be selected carefully in order to smoothly do so.

 The PWM switching frequency can vary greatly depending on load and application.
-For example, switching only has to be done several times a minute in an electric stove; 100 or 120 Hz (double of the utility frequency) in a lamp dimmer; between a few kilohertz (kHz) and tens of kHz for a motor drive; and well into the tens or hundreds of kHz in audio amplifiers and computer power supplies.
-Choosing a switching frequency that is too high for the application may cause premature failure of mechanical control components despite getting smooth control of the load.
+For example, switching only has to be done several times a minute in an electric stove, 100 or 120 Hz (double of the utility frequency) in a lamp dimmer, between a few kilohertz (kHz) and tens of kHz for a motor drive, and well into the tens or hundreds of kHz in audio amplifiers and computer power supplies.
+Choosing a switching frequency that is too high for the application may cause premature failure of mechanical control components, despite getting smooth control of the load.
 Selecting a switching frequency that is too low for the application causes oscillations in the load.
 The main advantage of PWM is that power loss in the switching devices is very low.
-When a switch is off there is practically no current, and when it is on and power is being transferred to the load, there is almost no voltage drop across the switch.
+When a switch is off, there is practically no current, and when it is on and power is being transferred to the load, there is almost no voltage drop across the switch.
 Power loss, being the product of voltage and current, is thus in both cases close to zero.
 PWM also works well with digital controls, which, because of their on/off nature, can easily set the needed duty cycle.
 PWM has also been used in certain communication systems where its duty cycle has been used to convey information over a communications channel.